Need a quick breakfast or dinner? Try this tasty breakfast quesadilla recipe with scrambled eggs and cheddar! It’s done in under 15 minutes.

 Sides to serve with a breakfast quesadilla…for brinner

-If you’re serving this breakfast quesadilla for breakfast (as intended!), it’s a meal in itself: no sides required!
+If you’re serving this breakfast quesadilla for a vegetarian breakfast (as intended!), it’s a meal in itself: no sides required!
 But if you want to serve it for brinner aka breakfast for dinner, add a side dish!
 Here are a few quick options for throw together meals:

 - Quick chopped salad: Try a riff on this Mexican chopped salad — but use this taco salad dressing to make it even quicker.